dougman82/team-building/README.md

 # team-building #
-Just a place to collaborate and practice cool programming problems.
+Just a place to collaborate and practice "cool" programming problems.